 2 .Who is responsible for the personal information that Network Rail collect and how will we use it?

 Network Rail Infrastructure Ltd are the data controllers of surveillance systems on our infrastructure (Network Rail managed stations).
 Network Rail capture, record and monitor record images and audio commentary at our sites to monitor and maintain safety and security of property and premises and the prevention and detection of crime.
+Where camera systems with analytical capabilities are operated, the data will be used to improve the performance of our public functions, our business and services.

 3. Who will Network Rail share your personal information with?